madmachineio/docs/docs/tutorials/general/getting-started/read-analog-input.md

 ```swift
 let pin = AnalogIn(Id.A0)
 ```
-The potentometer connects to pin A0, so you initialize it before using the pin.
+The potentiometer connects to pin A0, so you initialize it before using the pin.

 ```swift
 let value = pin.readVoltage()